-Cancer-related deaths are estimated to reach 609,640 people this year (2018), while an estimated 1,735,350 new cases of cancer will be diagnosed in the United States, according to National Cancer Institute statistics.
-1 The most common cancers are (in order): breast cancer, lung and bronchus cancer, prostate cancer, colon and rectum cancer, melanoma of the skin, bladder cancer, non-Hodgkin lymphoma, kidney cancers.
+Cancer-related deaths are estimated to reach 609,880 people this year (2019), while an estimated 1,762,450 new cases of cancer will be diagnosed in the United States, according to the American Cancer Society.
+The most common cancers are (in order): breast cancer, lung and bronchus cancer, prostate cancer, colon and rectum cancer, melanoma of the skin, bladder cancer, non-Hodgkin lymphoma, kidney cancers.

-Breast cancer alone will claim the lives of about 40,920 women in the U.S. in 2018, while an estimated 266,120 new cases of invasive breast cancer are expected to be diagnosed in American women, along with 63,960 new cases of non-invasive (in situ) breast cancer.2
+- An estimated 268,600 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 62,930 new cases of non-invasive (in situ) breast cancer.

 In Search of More Effective Treatments